Health in Brazil: Infant mortality

+from 2000 to 2017 revealed a correlation between fewer prenatal care consultations and higher infant mortality rates (Anele et al., 2021).
+The research examined infant mortality rates concerning three components of The Municipal Human Development Index (MHDI): longevity, education, and income.
+Children born to mothers with medium MHDI scores faced a 1.54 times higher risk of mortality compared to those born to mothers with very high MHDI scores.
+Additionally, offspring of mothers in macro-regions with low education levels (MHDIE) experienced a 1.66 times higher mortality rate compared to those in regions with high education levels.
+Medium MHDI scores and low MHDIE scores indicated a 16% increased risk of infant mortality.
+The study emphasized that, although higher maternal education doesn't guarantee complete protection against infant mortality in the first year, having less than 8 years of schooling increases the infant mortality rate by 37 to 40% across MHDI and its three elements.
+Women in Brazil with lower levels of education faced limitations in accessing prenatal care, had fewer prenatal appointments, and predominantly relied on public healthcare services (Viellas et al., 2014).

-For example, mortality among indigenous infants in 2000 was more than triple that of the general population, highlighting the importance of tailored health policies to address disparities in health outcomes for Brazil's Indigenous Peoples.
-Sanitation, education and per capita income are the most important explanatory factors of poor child health in Brazil.
-Moreover, ethnographic findings of infant mortality rates (IMR) in northeast Brazil are not accurate because the government tends to overlook infant morality rates in rural areas.
+ethnographic findings of infant mortality rates (IMR) in northeast Brazil are not accurate because the government tends to overlook infant morality rates in rural areas.
 These issues tend to be inaccurate due to a huge amount of underreporting and questions related to the cultural validity and the contextual soundness of these mortality statistics.
 There is a solution to this issue however and scientists stress that quality local-level cultural data can serve to craft as the alternative and appropriate method to measure infant death in Brazil accurately.
 In order to not overlook infant mortality rates it is also stressed that there needs to be a focus on an ethnography of experience, a vision that cuts to the core of human suffering as it flows from daily life and experiences.
 For example, one must get down to the flesh, blood and souls of infant death in the impoverished households of Brazilians in order to understand and live with those who have to suffer its consequences.
 Methods of gathering mortality data also need to be respectful of local death customs and must be implemented in places where death is experienced through a different cultural lens.

-UNICEF report shows a rising rate of survival for Brazilian children under the age of five.
-UNICEF says that out of a total of 195 countries analyzed, Brazil is among the 25 nations with the best improvement in survival rates for children under the age of 5.
-The report shows that Brazil's infant mortality rate for live births in 2012 was 14 per thousand.
-Mortality rates for children at one year of age was 18 per thousand, a reduction of 60%.
-The study went on to show that malnutrition among children of less than two years of age during the period between 2000 and 2008 fell by 77%.
-There was also a substantial drop in the number of school age children who were not in school, falling from 920,000 to 570,000 during the same period.
-Cristina Albuquerque, coordinator of the UNICEF Infant Survival and Development Program called the numbers "an enormous victory" for Brazil.
-She added that with regard to public policy aimed at reducing social disparities, Brazil's Bolsa Família program had become an international benchmark in combating poverty, reducing vulnerability and improving quality of life.
-"Brazil is going through a great moment, but much remains to be done.
-So, along with the celebrating it is a good time to reflect on the many challenges still to be overcome," Albuquerque declared.